makrai/notes/ladhak2010-benchmark-crossling-summ.md

     * our approach is much simpler and also focuses on a different kind of summarization task
-* Zhu+ (2019) use round-trip translation of large scale monolingual datasets (Hermann+ 2015; Zhu+ 2018; Hu+ 2015) to generate synthetic training data for their models, and train a multi-task model to learn both translation and cross-lingual summ
+* Zhu+ (2019) use round-trip translation of large scale monolingual datasets (Hermann+ 2015; Zhu+ 2018; Hu+ 2015) to generate synthetic training data
+  * multi-task model to learn both translation and cross-lingual summ
-  * We tried their approach on our data, using the code provided, 11 but the results were worse than all baselines except lead.
-12 We suspect that this may be due to the amount of training data, as their synthetic dataset was much larger than ours (1.69M pairs for Zh-En)
+  * We tried their approach on our data, using the code provided, but the results were worse than all baselines except lead
+    * this may be due to the amount of training data, as their synthetic dataset was much larger than ours (1.69M pairs for Zh-En)
-  * An extension of their approach would be to incorporate multi-task training for pre-trained mBART, which we leave for
+  * An extension of their approach would be to incorporate multi-task training for pre-trained mBART, which we leave for fu
-* prior work limited to a few languages, and mostly in the news domain (Wan+ 2010; Wan, 2011; Yao+ 2015; Zhang+ 2016; Wan+ 2019).
+* prior work limited to a few languages, and mostly in the news domain (Wan+ 2010; Wan, 2011; Yao+ 2015; Zhang+ 2016; Wan+ 2019)
   * Nguyen and Daumé III, (2019) address this, but the proposed dataset is still limited in size, and contains summaries only in English.
 We address this limitation by proposing a new benchmark dataset